VasilikiVas/DataMiningTechniques/README.md

 # DataMiningTechniques 2022
 Our task is to predict what hotel a user is most likely to book.
 This could greatly help companies such as Expedia (from which the dataset actually originates) to organize the search results for a user in the most suitable way.
-This assignment was an internal competition, where my team ranked as 2nd between 173 groups.
+This assignment was an internal competition, where my team ranked 2nd among 173 groups.

 ## Detailed Task Description
 To make things easier, we'll use a DM process model to describe your task in a bit more detail: